ckan/ckan-docker/README.md

 * The base Docker Compose configuration uses an NGINX image as the front-end (ie: reverse proxy).
 It includes HTTPS running on port number 443.
 A "self-signed" SSL certificate is generated beforehand and the server certificate and key files are included.
 The NGINX `server_name` directive and the `CN` field in the SSL certificate have been both set to 'localhost'.
 This should obviously not be used for production.

+Creating the SSL cert and key files as follows:
+`openssl req -new -newkey rsa:4096 -days 365 -nodes -x509 -subj "/C=DE/ST=Berlin/L=Berlin/O=None/CN=localhost” -keyout ckan-local.key -out ckan-local.crt`
+The `ckan-local.*` files will then need to be moved into the nginx/setup/ directory

 ## Known Issues

 * Running the tests: Running the tests for CKAN or an extension inside the container will delete your current database.
 We need to patch CKAN core in our image to work around that.